 Diesel Plant - Chief

 Are you ready to take the next step and become a licensed Diesel Plant - Chief?
 ASOPE® offers the opportunity to obtain your Diesel Plant - Chief license.
-The list of qualifications that are required to receive your Diesel Plant - Chief license are outlined below.
-Some of the requirements include being 18 or older (a legal adult), having a high school diploma/GED or equivalent, and a minimum of four years experience as an engineer in charge of operations and maintenance of marine or stationary of multiple diesel engine plants.
+The list of qualifications that are required to receive your Diesel Plant - Chief license is outlined below.
+Some of the requirements include being 18 or older (a legal adult), having a high school diploma/GED or equivalent, and a minimum of four years experience as an engineer in charge of operations and maintenance of marine or stationary multiple diesel engine plants.

 If all qualifications are met, you will be required to schedule an exam.
-The exam will have a multiple choice portion with 100 questions.
+The exam will have a multiple-choice portion with 100 questions.
 The exam consists of a wide range of curriculum including, but not limited to, switchgear, voltage and control excitation, performance testing and vibration analysis, station battery, general maintenance practices, environmental regulations, and more (see list below).
 Upon completion of your Diesel Plant - Chief license exam, an ASOPE® representative will notify you of a "pass" or "fail" status.
 If failed, you will be offered additional opportunities to retake the Diesel Plant - Chief exam.
 Please review our Failed Test Procedures to learn more.

 If you have any questions or concerns regarding the Diesel Plant - Chief license, please contact the ASOPE® national office.